-As the world was thrown into crisis this year, remote working became almost universally accepted overnight.
+As the world was thrown into crisis in 2020, remote working became almost universally accepted overnight.
 It’s been fascinating to watch this unfold and seeing people adapt to this different way of working.

 To the surprise of managers around the globe, their companies did not spontaneously implode the moment they sent employees to work from home.
 In fact, the opposite may have happened: productivity went up while company costs went down.

-I’ve been remote working for many years now, so I’m quite accustomed to the idea of working from anywhere.
-But now, for the first time, I’m seeing this trend take off all around me.
-As soon as the lockdowns ended earlier this year, I heard of people with 9-to-5 jobs who eloped to a beach house or country cottage.
-One person who works in a corporate job even said he’d been working from the tropical island of Madeira for weeks… without anyone noticing.
+I’ve been remote working for many years now, so I’m accustomed to the idea of working from anywhere.
+For the first time, I’m now seeing this trend take off all around me.
+As soon as lockdowns ended (but remote work practices were kept in place), I heard of people with 9-to-5 jobs who eloped to a beach house or country cottage.
+One person who works in a corporate job even told me he’d been working from the tropical island for weeks… without anyone noticing.